 - The Panel has reviewed a sample of students assessed work to verify the level of student's achievement.
-The sample shows that the level of student's work meets the academic standards of the programme.
-The Panel noticed that some of the assessment tasks required students to be creative, such as preparing a Business Plan Report or a 'Brand Me' presentation. - The Panel notes that 24 out of 25 students, being the first intake onto the programmes of the College in 2018-2019, successfully graduated, with one withdrawing to study elsewhere.
-The Panel further notes that 19 of them are employed, one is self-employed, one is pursuing further studies, and three are unemployed.
+The sample shows significant practical elements and reflects a high level of professional skills and in-depth application of relevant accounting concepts and standards.
+The Panel is of the view that the level of students' achievement is appropriate. - The Panel notes that 24 out of 25 students, being the first intake onto the programmes of the College in 2018-2019, successfully graduated.
+The Panel further notes that nine students in this cohort of admitted students who graduated were in the Bachelor of Science (Hons) Accounting and Finance programme.
+This compares favorably to the 13 students admitted to the programme in 2018-2019, especially given that students are typically expected to complete the programme in four years.
+Furthermore, students' progression data presented to the Panel shows appropriate progression. - Graduate destination data is provided in the SER which shows that 67% (6 out of 9) of the Bachelor of Science (Hons) Accounting and Finance graduates proceeded to employment.
 The Panel was informed in the site visit interviews with employers that the few graduates that they had employed were performing well.
 Graduates who were interviewed also reported that they were satisfied with their BUB experience.
 During the extension visit, the Panel was informed that alumni and employers surveys were drafted and will be administered in 2024 to ensure that academic standards are met.